danielshaowers/danielshaowers.github.io/_posts/intro.md

 I've done a variety of research projects in my undergrad.
 Including

-* Complete Jekyll setup included (layouts, config, [404](/404), [RSS feed](/atom.xml), posts, and [example page](/about))
 * Bacterial shape regulation at the Rutgers-Camden Klein lab
 * Malaria proteomics at the Center for Global Health and Disease
 * Chemical electrophoresis for drug polymerization at Primera Inc.
 * Cholestatic liver pathology at the University of Pittsburgh's Nejak-Bowen Lab
 * Computational pathology to prognosticate Disease Free Survival at the Madabhushi Lab

-Starting this September, I'll be rotating at Faisal Mahmood's Lab at the Brigham Womens Hospital, where I'll be conducting further research in computational pathology.
+I'm fortunate enough to be a member of Faisal Mahmood's Lab at the Brigham Womens Hospital, where I'll be studying the use of longitudinal data for patient prognosis.

 ### Coursework
 As part of the MEMP graduation requirements, I'm required to take 4 Technical electives in computer science, along with a variety of clinical courses at Harvard Medical School.
 This semester, I'll be taking the following and hopefully sharing some of what I learn along the way!